TillF/WASA-SED/docs/index.md

 *SVC-ID*:	ID of soil vegetation component (as specified in ```svc.dat```)<br>
 *Fraction*:	fraction of TC that is covered by the current SVC

 Note: The sum of “fraction” over a specific TC can be smaller than one as the sum over a TC plus “fraction_rocky” needs to sum up to one (see also the description for file ```soil_vegetation.dat```).
-If this requirement is not fulfilled, WASA-SED will issue a warning and normalize the fraction to unity automatically.
+If this requirement is not fulfiled, WASA-SED will issue a warning and normalize the fraction to unity automatically.

 Example: The TC with the ID 11 consists only of the SVC with the ID 12.
 The TC with the ID 12 is covered by the SCV 12 at 20 % of its area.
 The remaining 80 % of TC 12 consist of SVC 14.